IbrahimFadel/flux/README.md

 ### Interpereter

-So far, i've implimented while loops, if statements(pretty hard coded), and print statements(print string/int literals, or variables).
+So far, i've implimented while loops, if statements, and print statements(print string/int literals, or variables).

+Variables can be reassigned